vanBonzen/AzureADProtectedAPI/README.md

 1. Open the `TodoListService\appsettings.json` file
 1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `TenantId` and replace the existing value with your Azure AD tenant ID.
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListService-aspnetcore-webapi` application copied from the Azure portal.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `PeopleAPI-aspnetcore-webapi` application copied from the Azure portal.

 #### Configure the client project